gavinlyonsrepo/displaylib_16bit_PICO/README.md

 ### API Documentation

-TODO
+TODO, Work in Progress.

 ### Fonts

-The font system readme for the graphic displays is in the 'doc' folder [at link.](extra/doc/fonts/README.md)
+The font system readme is in the 'doc' folder [at link.](extra/doc/fonts/README.md)

 ## Software

+### Advanced Graphics

+There is an advanced graphics modes in library.
+Standard graphics supports drawing lines, pixels
+rectangles, triangles, circles and rounded rectangles.
+Advanced graphics supports drawing polygons, dot grid, quadrilaterals, arcs, ellipses and lines at an angle.
+It is ON by default.
+If you don't want these 'advanced' functions and want to save memory space: Simply comment out line 19 #define ADVANCED_GRAPHICS_ENABLE in displaylib_16_graphics.hpp.
+This will disable advanced graphics mode.
+If this is disabled some examples and demos may not work fully or even compile.

 ### Test